Ewwy21/GeoShark/README.md

 The folder must also contain GeoLiteCity.dat.
 Credit to the creator: https://github.com/mbcc2006/GeoLiteCity-data

 With a shebang in the Pyshark.py:
-./Pyshark.py <instert packet capture file>
+./Pyshark.py <insert packet capture file>